 - One week of seminars and field trips in Jakarta, in collaboration with Universitas Indonesia (UI), DFAT Development and including one day of discussions and group presentations;

 ACICIS’ programs in Indonesia operate under the direction of the ACICIS Resident Director.
-ACICIS’ PHST Tour Assistant, Ms Citra Gantiaji, will serve as the primary liaison assisting with the planning of the tour.
+ACICIS’ PHST Tour Coordinator, Ms Citra Gantiaji, will serve as the primary liaison assisting with the planning of the tour.
 ACICIS staff will provide comprehensive in-country pastoral support services for students during their time in Indonesia.